 Filoli Celebrates 100 Years (Nov.
 3, 2016 - Feb.
 5, 2017) celebrates the centennial of the home built by Mrs. and Mrs. William Bourn, who owned the Spring Valley Water Company.
 Mr. and Mrs. William Roth, owners of the Matson Navigation Company, later purchased the estate.
 Portraits of the Bourns and Roths will be on exhibit in the Rotunda.
 Mrs. Roth donated her carriage collection to the Historical Association, and historic images of 8 of the carriages will be on display in the Lower Hallway.

 Gardeners of Identity: Basques in San Mateo County

 Of the 58,000 Basques living in the United States today, the largest population resides in California.
-Gardeners of Identity (March 2010-March 2013) explores the Basque culture, how it came to San Mateo County and its many unique traditions that have become an important part of the local community.
+Gardeners of Identity (open March 2010) explores the Basque culture, how it came to San Mateo County and its many unique traditions that have become an important part of the local community.

 San Mateo County Sports Hall of Fame

 World-class athletes have trained and competed in San Mateo County.
 In the Upper Rotunda and Hallways, the San Mateo County Sports Hall of Fame features plaques with pictures and information about each athlete inducted into the Hall of Fame.
 Do you know the identity of this Jefferson High School athlete?